annelie2001/Locating-APLs/README.md

 - 📁 Data - All used and generated datasets (e.g. population, demand, coordinates,...)
 - 📁 Images - Image files created for documentation
 - 📁 Vensim Model - Vensim model and simulation files
-- 📄 project-overview.html - HTML file containing interactive maps and graphs across all project steps
+- 📄 project-overview.py - Marimo notebook containing interactive maps and graphs across all project steps

 ## Technologies Used
+(see requirements.txt)

 - Marimo – Used to build interactive notebooks for visualizing and analyzing results.
 - IBM ILOG CPLEX – Applied to solve the CFLP.